KippAD/portfolio-project-3/README.md

 <p align="center"><img  src="assets/readme-images/heroku-4.png" width="60%"></p>

 5. Once in Config Vars enter the key of "PORT", and the value of "8000".
-(If working with google sheets API, you would also enter the credentials into the Config Vars)
+(If working with google sheets API you would also enter the credentials into the Config Vars)

 <p align="center"><img  src="assets/readme-images/heroku-5.png" width="60%"></p>

 6. In the Buildpack area just below click the "Add Buildpack" button, select Python, and save.
-Repeat the process and add Node.js and ensure that in the buildpack order Python is above Node.js - the order of buildpacks can be easily adjusted by dragging one above or below the other.
+Repeat the process and add Node.js and ensure that in the buildpack order Python is above Node.js - the order of buildpacks can be easily adjusted by clicking and dragging one above or below the other.

 <p align="center"><img  src="assets/readme-images/heroku-6.png" width="60%"></p>